-In a breakthrough study led by KAUST and the ARC Centre of Excellence for Coral Reef Studies (Coral CoE), researchers used high-tech sequencing tools to create one of the most complete genetic maps for the orange clownfish, a common reef inhabitant and star of the Disney movie "Finding Nemo."
+In a breakthrough study led by KAUST and the ARC Centre of Excellence for Coral Reef Studies (Coral CoE), researchers used bioinformatics programs and the resources of KAUST's Supercomputing Core Lab and expertise from the third-generation sequencing team in the Bioscience Core Lab to create one of the most complete genetic maps for the orange clownfish, a common reef inhabitant and star of the Disney movie "Finding Nemo."

 "This genome provides an essential blueprint for understanding every aspect of the reef fish's biology," said lead author Dr. Robert Lehmann, a postdoctoral fellow from KAUST in the University's Integrative Systems Biology Lab.
 "It contains 26,597 protein coding genes...[L]ike the world's largest jigsaw puzzle, it took patience and time to assemble."